ynput/ayon-usd-resolver/README.md

 2. Currently, building the Resolver centres around a build script .sh(Linux) .bat(windows).
 The Linux build script is more elaborate than the Windows script because resolver development is currently done on Linux, so the build.sh carries extra functionality around.

 ### Linux Build Steps:
-- First you will have to set a few variables in the `build.sh` script. (they are all greyed out)
+- First, you must set a few variables in the `build.sh` script. (they are all greyed out)
 #### Varlibes:
 - `HOU_VER` = Set this to the number off your Houdini version.
-- `COMPILEPLUGIN` = In the Reop-root, you find a folder called `BuildPlugins` in this folder, there are .cmake scripts that we call BuildPlugins.
-You will have to set this variable to the path + name off this build plugin as a relative path starting from the `BuildPlugins` e.g `HouLinux/LinuxPy310Houdini20`
+- `COMPILEPLUGIN` = In the Reop-root, you find a folder called `BuildPlugins`.
+In this folder, there are .cmake scripts that we call BuildPlugins.
+You will have to set this variable to the path + name off this build plugin as a relative path starting from the `BuildPlugins` e.g. `HouLinux/LinuxPy310Houdini20`
 - `INSTALLNAME`{Optonal} = This is an optional variable that allows you to overwrite how the folder for the resolver will be named.
 - `HOUDINI_INSTALL_DIR`{Optonal} = this is an overwrite for the instal directory off Houdini.
 If you don't set this, the script will assume that you installed Houdini in `opt/` with the base name of `hfs`

 #### Next Steps {in the Terminal}:
 - Run `build.sh Clean` / `Clean` = Will delete and recreate the build and Resolvers folder for a clean build setup.
-- Now your resolver is compiled and will be located under Resolvers +BuildPluing Path. e.g `Resolvers/HouLinux/LinuxPy310Houdini20`
+- Your resolver is compiled and will be under Resolvers +BuildPluing Path. e.g. `Resolvers/HouLinux/LinuxPy310Houdini20`

-### Windows Build Setps:
+### Windows Build Steps:
 - First, you will have to set a few variables in the `build.bat` script.
 #### Varlibes:
 - `HFS` = this will be the Houdini install directory e.g `C:\Program Files\Side Effects Software\Houdini 20.0.590`
 - `COMPILEPLUGIN` = In the Reop-root, you find a folder called `BuildPlugins`.
 In this folder, there are .cmake scripts that we call BuildPlugins.
-You will have to set this variable to the path + name off this build plugin as a relative path starting from the `BuildPlugins` e.g `HouWin/WindowsPy310Houdini20`
+You will have to set this variable to the path + name off this build plugin as a relative path starting from the `BuildPlugins`, e.g. `HouWin/WindowsPy310Houdini20`

 #### Next Steps {in the Terminal}:
 - Run `build.bat`.
-- Now your resolver is compiled and will be located under Resolvers +BuildPluing Path. e.g `Resolvers/HouLinux/LinuxPy310Houdini20`
+- Your resolver is compiled and will be under Resolvers +BuildPluing Path. e.g. `Resolvers/HouLinux/LinuxPy310Houdini20`

 ## How to get the resolver working with Houdini and [AYON](https://ynput.io/ayon/)